virgesmith/pico-crypto-key/README.md

 ## test

+Tests (and use cases) use python 3, dependencies can be installed using `pip install -r requirements.txt`.

+They assume the device is located at `/dev/ttyACM0`, so adjust the code as necessary.
+If you get `[Errno 13] Permission denied: '/dev/ttyACM0'`, adding yourself to the `dialout` group and rebooting should fix.

 The device is pin protected (the word 'pico'), and (for now) it can't be changed.
 Sending the correct pin to the device activates the repl (read-evaluate-print loop).
 The host-side python wrapper expects the pin to be set in the environment variable `PICO_CRYPTO_KEY_PIN`.

 NB the device can get out of sync quite easily.
 If so, turn it off and on again ;)

-Tests assume the device is located at `/dev/ttyACM0`, adjust the code as necessary.

 ```bash
 PYTHONPATH=.
 PICO_CRYPTO_KEY_PIN=pico python test/run.py